kzoldak/kzoldak.github.io/_posts/2019-10-29-Hoggs-paper.markdown

 These are my notes on the following paper: [Data analysis recipes: Fitting a model to data](https://arxiv.org/pdf/1008.4686.pdf).

+# Basic Idea of Fitting a Line to Data
+In elementry school you learn to fit a line ($$y=mx+b$$) to data by eyeballing it.
+You draw a line that appears to place half of the data points above it and the other half below it (with the exception of those that happen to fall directly on it), while still following the pattern of the data points on the graph.
+However, it is a bit more complicated (but often too advanced for elementary aged kids) than just splitting the data in half.
+The primal idea behind basic line fitting is that you want to __minimize the distance__ between the data points and the line.
+If you understand the underlying concepts of fitting a line to data, then the procedures become clear.

+## Data set or sample
+A data set is a compilation of $n$ total data points, and each individual data point in the set (or sample) is identified by its $$ith$$ position in the set.
+Instead of introducing them as $$d_1, d_2, ..., d_n$$, we instead introduce them using their x- and y-axis dimensions; $$(x_1, y_1), (x_2, y_2), ..., (x_n, y_n)$$.
+When referencing an individual data point with no particular preference, we often use $$(x_i, y_i)$$.
+The $$(x, y)$$ coordiantes should be familiar to you since these values are what you plot on a graph; (2,6) is x=2,y=6, move to the right 2 blocks and up 6 blocks.

+## Data's distribution about the line
+If our data points all fall in a perfectly straight line (which never happens in reality), then the y-axis value of each respective x-axis value will follow the linear function: $$y_i = m x_i + b$$, where $$m$$ is the slope of the line and $$b$$ is the y-intercept (or just intercept).

+In reality, data points are though to be drawn from a truly straight line, but there are mechanisms that cause our observations to have uncertainties in those values.
+Therefore we get a set of data points which are scattered about that true line.
+We can't know this true line, and what we are actually doing when we fit a line to the data is attempting to estimate it (via its parameters).
+But we must estimate how these data points are scattered about the line, and this is done with the [normal (or Gaussian) distribution](https://en.wikipedia.org/wiki/Normal_distribution).
+We present the probability density function (PDF) of the normal distribution in a future section.

 # Linear Model
 $$